Sarah Camhi

 Selected Publications

-Young DR, Hivert MF, Alhassan S, Camhi SM, Ferguson JF, Katzmarzyk PT, Lewis CE, Owen N, Perry CK, Siddique J, Yong CM.
-Sedentary Behavior and Cardiovascular Morbidity and Mortality: A Science Advisory From the American Heart Association.
-Physical Activity Committee of the Council on Lifestyle and Cardiometabolic Health; Council on Clinical Cardiology; Council on Epidemiology and Prevention; Council on Functional Genomics and Translational Biology; and Stroke Council.
+- Young DR, Hivert MF, Alhassan S, Camhi SM, Ferguson JF, Katzmarzyk PT, Lewis CE, Owen N, Perry CK, Siddique J, Yong CM.
+(2016).
+Sedentary behavior and cardiovascular morbidity and mortality: A science advisory from the American Heart Association.
 Circulation.
-2016 Sep 27;134(13):e262-79.
+Sep 27;134(13):e262-79.